EPA Risk Management Program (RMP)

 Tennessee Air Pollution Control Board Proposes New Prevention of Accidental Releases Rule (Chapter 0400-30-32)

-Tennessee is proposing to streamline state-level accidental release prevention rules by removing redundant Risk Management Plan (RMP) filings while aligning with federal EPA standards.
-Facilities must prepare for a new annual compliance certification requirement, shifting regulatory focus from administrative submission to verified operational adherence.
+Tennessee is proposing to streamline accidental release prevention rules by removing redundant state-level Risk Management Plan filings while maintaining alignment with federal EPA standards.
+Regulated facilities should prepare for a shift from administrative submissions to a new annual compliance certification requirement, focusing on verified operational adherence.

 U.S. Chemical Safety Board Issues Investigation Update on Fatal October 2025 Explosions at Accurate Energetic Systems in McEwen, Tennessee